emmanuelballery/emmanuelballery/README.md

 - Cognitive-science graduate — I know *why* users click where they shouldn't.
 I just can't stop them.
 - Obsessive about PHP standards, and proud of it.
 My CS Fixer has more rules than a tax code.
 - AI-driven development: Claude, Gemini and ChatGPT are my favourite colleagues.
 They never grumble in code review.
+- I don't just *code with* AI, I *build* with it: LLM features (assistants, RAG, semantic search) baked into the products, AI agents for the boring parts, and MCP tooling (Model Context Protocol) plugged straight into the delivery chain (Jira, Jenkins, GitLab).

 ### :rocket: Journey